-The latest Heathrow public consultation includes proposals, which will cause major disturbance to all Chiswick residents with more flights, more noise and more pollution, even if the Third Runway does not go ahead.
-Everyone is urged to respond.
+Heathrow’s proposals will cause major disturbance to all Chiswick residents with more flights, more noise and more pollution, possibly even if the Third Runway does not go ahead.

 - If the Third Runway is built, we would be even more significantly affected with incoming low-flying aircraft (at 2,000 – 3,000ft), 47 flights per hour (one every 1.5 minutes) and with all of the flights above the key 65-decibel level.
 There will be 17 departing flights per hour (one every 3.5 minutes), all above 65 decibels.

-The majority of the consultation is about airspace change, noise, respite, directional preference and night flights, which will follow the construction of the third runway, and full details are available online.
+The majority of this consultation was about airspace change, noise, respite, directional preference and night flights, which will follow the construction of the third runway, and full details are available online.

 Previous consultation in 2018

-The Society submitted a formal response and encouraged everyone to submit an individual objection, as the volume of objections lodged is critical.
+The Society submitted a formal response and encouraged everyone to submit an individual objection.

 The Society’s response is available here.